Official Government Website

 Pet Policy

-Every year from December 1st thru the April 15th, both Banner Ridge Yurt and Elkhorn Yurt have a restriction of pets otherwise all other yurts are pet friendly all year around.
-However, pet allowance is a privilege and is directly based on your cooperation.
+From December 1st through the April 15th, pets are not allowed at Banner Ridge Yurt or Elkhorn Yurt.
+All other yurts are pet-friendly all year around.
+However, pet allowance is a privilege and is based on your cooperation.

-Please be a responsible pet owner and respect the following restrictions:
+Please be a responsible pet owner and respect the following rules:

-3. The Guest is liable for the health, safety, and welfare of their pets at all times
+2. You are liable for the health and welfare of your pet(s) at all times.

-4. Pets must NEVER be left unattended in the yurt at any time, whether or not the pet is in a kennel crate.
+3. Pets must not be left unattended in the yurt at any time.

-7. Please take your pet to the designated animal relief area and pick up after your pet.
+5. Please take your pet to the animal relief area, designated with a sign.

-8. Remember, there will be guests arriving just after your visit.
-Please clean up all animal hair and sanitize yurt before you leave.
+7. Remember, there will be other guests arriving just after your visit.
+Please clean up animal hair and sanitize the yurt before you leave.

-12. Guest agrees and authorizes IDPR to assess charges to the credit card on file at registration for any and all damages discovered in or around yurt and prior to or after departure, including, but not limited to: pet odor and stains, repair or replacement of property, excessive and/or exceptional cleaning or extermination charges, loss of revenue caused by the dog, including an ADA compliant Service Dog 28 CFR 36.302 (c) (8).
+8. You authorize IDPR to assess charges to the credit card on file at registration for any and all damages discovered in or around the yurt prior to or after departure, including but not limited to pet odor and stains, repair or replacement of property, excessive cleaning charges, and/or loss of revenue caused by a pet, including an ADA compliant service dog 28 CFR 36.302 (c) (8).

 Want to know more about the Idaho City Backcountry Yurts?